fidwj01/ch3rryflower/macos/UNTETHERED/README.md

 ## Vulnerabilities to use
 ### BootROM
 - limera1n
     - BootROM exploit for run unsigned code via USB by geohot (for iPhone 4)
 - checkm8
     - BootROM exploit for run unsigned code via USB by axi0mX  (for iPhone 4s or later)

 ### iBoot
-- De Rebus Antiquis [1]
+- De Rebus Antiquis
     - iBoot exploit that allows arbitrary code execution on the device untether by xerub

 ## Why require iOS 7 SHSH?
-- This is based on xerub's De Rebus Antiquis.
+- This is based on xerub's De Rebus Antiquis [1].
 This shows that iOS 7 iBoot can be applied to downgrade by properly exploiting it.
 Therefore, iOS 7 LLB and iBoot must be signed by apple.
 - After triggering the exploit, the shellcode, including the untethered iBoot patch added by me [2], runs and initiates an unsigned boot.